IrinaAndronachi/docker-machine-ipconfig/README.md

 Works for Mac OS x and Cygwin docker clients.
 Probably works on Linux, but hasn't been tested there yet.

+# minishift-ipconfig
+A simple adaption of docker-maching-ipconfig in order to work with minishift instead of docker-machine.
+Can be used to solve issue https://github.com/minishift/minishift/issues/343

+Tested with Cygwin.

 # Installation
-Place the `docker-machine-ipconfig` script on your path in whatever manner you see fit.
+Place the `docker-machine-ipconfig` and `minishift-ipconfig` script on your path in whatever manner you see fit.

 # Usage
 **Warning:** Using this script to modify your machine configuration will stomp on and/or delete an existing `/var/lib/boot2docker/bootsync.sh` file.
 There are no checks at the moment to prevent adverse behavior.
 Use responsibly.
 Any pull requests to address this are welcome :)